rajeshphy/SKMU/_posts/English/2025-12-13-JET-Paper-1-SET-I.md

-16. What day of the week was January 1, 1962?
+16. January 1, 1995 was a Sunday.
+What day of the week lies on January 1, 1996 ?
 [December–2009]

     (a) Sunday